-This one-time award will consist of a scholarship in the amount of $5,000 for Master’s or Specialist students or $7,500 for Doctoral students, in addition to any financial support that might be offered by the student’s program.
+This one-time award will consist of a refundable scholarship in the amount of $5,000 for Master’s or Specialist students or $7,500 for Doctoral students, in addition to a full-time tuition scholarship for fall and spring semester.

-To apply for this award, applicants must have a completed Summer 2022 or Fall 2022 Graduate College application on file.
+To apply for this award, applicants must have a completed Summer 2023 or Fall 2023 Graduate College application on file.
 Applicants must also have participated in a TRIO program, or are underrepresented in ways specific to their academic discipline or field.

-To receive this award, applicants must be domestic students newly admitted to a master’s, specialist, or doctoral program at BGSU Main Campus (e.g., the majority of class time is face to face).
+To receive this award, applicants must be a newly admitted, full-time domestic student enrolling in a master’s, specialist, or doctoral program at BGSU Main Campus (e.g., the majority of class time is face to face).

-The applicant submits a cover page including name, address, email, phone, BGSU academic program, former institution(s) with programs and degrees received, former institution GPA, and standardized test scores (if applicable).
+The applicant submits a cover page including name, address, email, phone, BGSU academic program, former institution(s) with programs and degrees received, and former institution GPA.

 The Graduate College collects academic transcripts, test scores, and other admissions materials as needed to assess applications.